Women in Technology and Science (WITS)

 What is WITS?

 Women in Technology and Science (WITS) is a one-day, hands-on program for more than three hundred young students ages 12-14 who are interested in science, technology, engineering, and/or mathematics as a career.

 Cohorts and representatives from area schools participate in interactive projects and sessions led by female STEM professionals with expertise in science, technology, engineering, and math during this bi-annual program.

 The entire conference, including lunch and the keynote presentation, is offered at no cost to the students or to their schools.

 The Works served as the keynote presenter for 2023.

 The next conference is set to take place in May, 2025.

 Why do we need WITS?

 The purpose of WITS is – through education, enlightenment, and inspiration – to encourage students to pursue an education in the fields of science, technology, engineering, and math.
-More than 350 students are exposed to advanced science from experts in their respective fields, such as chemistry, engineering, computer science, math, police science, medical technology, and veterinary medicine.
+Students are exposed to advanced science from experts in their respective fields, such as chemistry, engineering, computer science, math, police science, medical technology, and veterinary medicine.